SKorolchuk/dpio-application/docs/coding-guides/html.md

   * The only tags that allows self-closing are the one that does not require a closing tag in first place: these are the void elements that do not not accept content `<br>`, `<hr>`, `<img>`, `<input>`, `<meta>`, `<link>` (and others).

 ## Templates

 In accordance with the [Angular style guide](https://angular.io/styleguide), HTML templates should be extracted in separate files, when more than 3 lines.

 Only use inline templates sparingly in very simple components with less than 3 lines of HTML.

-## Enforcement

-Coding rules enforcement and basic sanity checks are done in this project by [HTMLHint](http://htmlhint.com).